 Located in Central America's northeast coast lies Belize, a Caribbean country sharing borders with Guatemala on the west and Mexico in the northwest.
-Covering an area of 22970 meter (75365 feet) with a population of 408,487 people, it is the least populated country in Central America.
+Covering an area of 22970 square km (8869 square Miles) with a population of 408,487 people, it is the least populated country in Central America.
 Snowbirds eager to spend the winter in Belize can look forward to an unforgettable time as there are endless beaches, wildlife, and interesting attractions to explore.

 Its diverse society of languages, like Belizean creole, and culture with music and celebrations go to how historically and culturally blessed this country is.
 Belize has an impressive number of marine and terrestrial species with a diverse ecosystem.
 Its ties to the Mayan civilization still shows itself in its culture even after 3 millennia.